hsl25/hsl25.github.io/index.md

 ## Sudoku

-- Developed a command line based Sudoku game in C++
+- Developed a command line based Sudoku game in C++.
-- Added various levels with increasing difficulty
+- Added various levels with increasing difficulty.
-- Allowed for the user to choose and fill in a given square, updating the board each time
+- Allowed for the user to choose and fill in a given square, updating the board each time.
-- Implemented a solver algorithm to automatically solve any given board
+- Implemented a solver algorithm to automatically solve any given board.

 ---

 ## Engineering Toolkit

-- Developed a robust command line application in C++ which integrates a circuit simulator, Fourier series graph plotter and a logic gate array
+- Developed a robust command line application in C++ which integrates a circuit simulator, Fourier series graph plotter and a logic gate array.
-- The skeleton code for the circuit simulator was provided
+- The skeleton code for the circuit simulator was provided.
 - Fourier Series graph plotter: the user chooses a waveform to plot out of sine, square, triangle, sawtooth and custom waveform.
 Fourier Series coefficients, amplitudes, frequencies and phase shifts are also selected by the user where applicable.
-Then the corresponding graph is plotted in the command line
+Then the corresponding graph is plotted in the command line.
 - logic gate array: I created files, each with different logic functions of increasing complexity.
 The user chooses from a range of files before choosing values (0 or 1) for each symbol.
 The logic gate array determines the output (TRUE or FALSE) for any given number of symbols.
 I designed the gate array to be scalable so that it could calculate the output for logic functions with n different symbols.